bogdan-paulis/Surgical-robot-path-planning-simulation-based-on-V-rep/README.md

 Bogdan-Inverse Kinematics

-Philip-Simulink interface for GUI control of the motors
+Phillip - Simulink interface for GUI control of the motors
+          --> connect it to controling function (Bogdan / Miguel)

 Timo-Trajectory planning(heart shape, square etc.)